talha700/talha700/README.md

 You can also find me on [Linkedin](https://www.linkedin.com/in/talha-javaid-968182123/),[Twitter](https://twitter.com/talhajaved700) & [Youtube](https://www.youtube.com/channel/UCaUXNbVcXY_35SK9xR_wV4A)!

-I usualy play Apex Legends when I'm not working :space_invader:.
+I usually play Apex Legends when I'm not working :space_invader:.